-The napkin rings were a quick marriage of a set of Target Dollar Spot rings in an off-gold, and some jute twine.
+THE NAPKIN RINGS were a quick marriage of a set of Target Dollar Spot napkin rings in an off-gold, and some jute twine.
 I simply wound it around the surface, and used a dot of hot glue to secure it in the back, where the metal had a natural seam.

 As I was setting the table, I thought “gosh I wish I had some open weave wicker napkin rings”, wouldn’t that be perfect.
 And since I was pretty sure they weren’t going to magically appear, I did the next best thing.
 Quickly and easily.
 I did entertain the thought of trying to make some with twine and starch… but I didn’t have any starch.
 And who am I kidding… that would not have turned out well and I needed them fast.
 This gave me the texture I was wanting, and it actually plays well with the rope wrapped vase.
 Good enough!

 Possibly discounting Christmas, even my mantels have become more and more simple over the last few years… I find myself wanting them much calmer.
 And I feel like since we did the shiplap wall over the fireplace [click here] and it’s got more texture standing alone, I can finally get away with it, without it feeling too stark or bare.